Climbers from Nepal become first to summit K2 in winter

 No team had been able to reach a height of more than 7,650 metres until Saturday when the climbers touched 8,000 metres.

-The K2 lies in the Karakoram range along the Chinese border.
+The K2 lies in the Karakoram range.
 The 10 climbers from Nepal were spread across different teams, but came up with a new group to achieve the feat in Nepal’s name.